Because it's fast, it's cheap to use, it's private, and central governments can't take it away.

 Others think that it was Martii Malmi, a developer living in Finland who has been involved with bitcoin since the beginning, and developed its user interface.

-A finger has also been pointed at Jed McCaleb, a lover of Japanese culture and resident of Japan, who created incumbent bitcoin exchange Mt.
+A finger has also been pointed at Jed McCaleb, a lover of Japanese culture and resident of Japan, who created troubled bitcoin exchange Mt.
 Gox and co-founded Ripple.
 He also created P2P file sharing network eDonkey in 2000.

 Another theory suggests that computer scientists Donal O’Mahony and Michael Peirce are Satoshi, based on a paper that they authored concerning digital payments, along with Hitesh Tewari, based on a book that they published together.
 O’Mahony and Tewari also studied at Trinity College, where Michael Clear was a student.